tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Review the sorting activity by having a student participate in a live-coding exercise in front of the class.
 This exercise should be completed only if the student feels comfortable and previously agreed to participate.

-Skip to the dry walk-through of the activity solution if you do not have a student who can live code this activity.
+Skip to the dry walkthrough of the activity solution if you do not have a student who can live code this activity.

 **Files:**